 That’s why it is important to realize that Galatians was written before Acts 21.
 Paul wasn’t telling the Galatians to neglect the Torah, and then he turned around and observed it himself!
 Many misinterpret Galatians to say that Paul was telling them that they did not need to follow the Torah, everything was by grace now.
 It is true that we are saved by grace, but Paul was not teaching people to disregard the Torah.
 That is what he was accused of in Acts 21 and that is what people say about Paul today, but he showed this to be untrue.

-What Paul was objecting to was people saying that the Galatians (or any Gentile believer) had to be circumcised to be saved (according to the oral tradition of the School of Shammai).
+What Paul was objecting to was people saying that the Galatians (or any Gentile believer) had to be circumcised to be saved (according to the oral tradition of the School of Shammai and the 18 Edicts).
 This was a tradition of man.
 This book has more to do with sanctification than justification.
 Righteousness with God was never obtained by works.
 This book has nothing to do with Abrahamic circumcision, which any Jewish male was to undergo in keeping with the instructions of Moses as a descendant of Abraham.
 This was according to the covenant that the Lord established with Abraham.
+This command did not apply to non-Jews.

 The circumcision referred to in Galatians is “ritual” circumcision which is a man-made law in order to “convert” Gentiles to Pharisaic Judaism.
 God never approved of that and it was not a part of the “basar” (gospel, good news).
 This is seen in Acts 10 with the salvation of Cornelius.
 He was saved and filled with the Holy Spirit without receiving circumcision and this negated the edict from the Jews that said a Gentile was to be circumcised to be saved.
 That is what is called “ritual” circumcision and different from Abrahamic circumcision.
-That is why Paul circumcised Timothy (Abrahamic circumcision because he had a Jewish mother) and he didn’t circumcise Titus (a Gentile believer who did not need the “Abrahamic” or the “ritual” circumcision according to the 18 Edicts of the School of Shammai to be saved).
+That is why Paul circumcised Timothy (Abrahamic circumcision because he had a Jewish mother) and he didn’t circumcise Titus (a Gentile believer who did not need the “Abrahamic” circumcision like Timothy did to be obedient to the Torah on that point).

 The Galatians were being presented with a perverted version of the Basar (gospel) and this can be traced back to believers from Jerusalem who identified with the School of Shammai in their approach and teachings concerning the status of non-Jews.
 The tone of the book will be harsh.